Here we go again! *mask off* *mask on*

 Our Clarity Oil was developed with acne, maskne, and barrier-compromised skin in mind.
 This healing oil features sweet Annie’s ability to protect your skin from bacterial and fungal infections, combined with goldenseal for tissue-building, plantain aka “nature’s bandage” for active breakouts, helichrysum for its antimicrobial properties to help prevent infection, and comfrey for its ability to heal and regenerate skin at a rapid rate.
 What’s even more amazing about this oil is its ability to clear skin.
 We’re always blown away by the power of nature to nurture!

-Another maskne tip from our master esthetician Dani of Trinity Roots Wellness: try a gentle exfoliation two times a week with Botnia’s Weekly Digest Mask mixed with (our favorite!) goat milk yogurt to remove dead skin cells and allow for new ones to regenerate.
+Another maskne tip from our master esthetician Dani of Trinity Roots Wellness: try a gentle exfoliation two times a week with Botnia’s Weekly Digest Mask mixed with the Essential Enzymes or goat milk yogurt to remove dead skin cells and allow for new ones to regenerate.

 And let your skin breathe!
 When you remove your face mask, spray a hydrosol all over your skin and use a clean cotton ball to gently wipe the area around your mouth, removing any surface bacteria that may have festered under your mask.